 python3 setup.py install

-Step 4: Configure the environment variables
+Step 4: Configure environment variables

 export LD_LIBRARY_PATH=/u01/obclient/lib/:$LD_LIBRARY_PATH